 The Role of Narrative Voice and Tense

-Choosing between first-person and third-person omniscient narrative voices significantly impacts how multiple perspectives are handled in storytelling.
+Choosing between first-person and third-person omniscient narrative voices significantly impacts how mixed perspectives are handled in storytelling.
 Additionally, the decision to use past or present tense plays a crucial role in maintaining narrative consistency and shaping the reader’s experience.

 First Person vs. Third Person Omniscient